 At University Place Hotel, we think our personalized service sets us apart.
 We truly believe in our property, our amenities, and our ability to make your stay an outstanding one.
 Some of us have been working here for decades; all of us are committed to providing the best service possible, tailored to the person who matters most: you.

-Jill Aschendorf, Front Office Manager
+Jill Aschendorf, General Manager